 10. Put one item back

 It’s easy to get carried away with Black Friday shopping.
 If you find yourself struggling to stick to your shopping list, consider leaving the store.
+This is one of my favorite Black Friday tips.

 Yes, that’s right.
 Walk out of the store.
 Give yourself a chance to catch your breath and relax.
 This can help you get into a better frame of mind so you can think more clearly when shopping.